base-org/web/apps/base-docs/docs/building-with-base/guides/onchain-generative-nfts.md

 ### Rendering the Sea

 The sea element of this NFT will be the same for all NFTs, so it makes sense to write that contract first.
 Create it called, `SeaRenderer`, with a function called `render`.
-The `<g>` element is the root of the different pieces of the svg, so add that and a stub for the rest.
+The `<g>` element is the root of the different pieces of the SVG, so add that and a stub for the rest.

 ```solidity
 // SPDX-License-Identifier: UNLICENSED